 Calculations using the WINDOW function

-The window function in SQL is a high-end coding feature that allows users to extract a particular window of the Data table to perform organisable calculations such as moving averages or cumulative sums directly on the database.
+The window function in SQL is a high-end coding feature that allows users to extract a particular Data table window to perform organisable calculations such as moving averages or cumulative sums directly on the database.

 For example, suppose we have a table of sales transactions and want to calculate each product’s sales sum by month.
 We can use the WINDOW function to calculate the sum for each product over a one-month window.